garden-io/garden/docs/reference/action-types/Test/conftest.md

 spec:
   # POSIX-style path to a directory containing the policies to match the config against, or a
-  # specific .rego file, relative to the module root.
+  # specific .rego file, relative to the action root.
   # Must be a relative path, and should in most cases be within the project root.
   # Defaults to the `policyPath` set in the provider config.
   policyPath: